Become a greener gardener with Yeo Valley Organic’s tips on putting nature first

 We have tried various methods of ‘barrier control’ in the case of slugs and snails and have found two methods to be effective.
 Sprinkling coffee grounds (not decaf) around precious plants in a generous circle seems to work well for us.
 We also recommend copper rings.
 You can make your own by buying the copper from a roofing supplier by the roll – it’s a much cheaper alternative than buying ready-made.

-Discover the delights of the Yeo Valley Organic Garden when it open through the National Garden Scheme on Sunday 18th April – full details and ticket booking here
+Discover the delights of the Yeo Valley Organic Garden when it open through the National Garden Scheme details here

 This story is published as part of our 2021 Gardens & Health Week – for more click here